 In St. Paul, Minnesota and Columbus, Ohio, Somali families have spent decades building lives, businesses, and communities.
 Many arrived as refugees fleeing civil war, hoping for safety and opportunity.
-In recent years, however, the national political climate—especially rhetoric and policies during the reign of Kristi Noem as Homeland Security Secretary has made daily life feel more uncertain.
+In recent years, however, life and living have changed with the national political climate.
+The crackdown on illegals, the increased immigration rhetorics around the alleged fraudulent activities involving certain Solamilis in Minnesota, and the politics of all these, have made daily life feel more uncertain for Somalis in both St Paul MN and Columbus OH.

 Columbus has become another major hub for Somali immigrants, especially along busy commercial corridors where Somali-owned restaurants, clothing shops, and daycare centers line the streets.